jwnicholas99/DIYSqueezeNet/ESP32_Demo_Classifier/README.md

 Based off my own independent work building ESP32 projects (@EliZucker)

-Some functions and logic from the [person_detection](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/person_detection) example are used due to a lack of Tensorflow Light Micro Documentation.
+Some functions and logic from the [person_detection](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/person_detection) example are used due to lack of Tensorflow Light Micro Documentation.
 I have included the original license (Apache 2.0) for that project with modifications by me listed.